Elementary Education Major (EDU)

 Program Contact: Dean of Education Kim Walters-Parker

-Elementary education majors are strongly encouraged to take PHY105 to fulfill the Area of Inquiry requirement in Physical Science.
-An academic minor is also recommended.
+Elementary education majors are required to take BIO with a lab and are strongly encouraged to take PHY105 to fulfill the Area of Inquiry requirement in Physical Science.
 A candidate must successfully complete all institutional requirements to earn a degree from Georgetown College.
 Additionally, to be recommended for a Kentucky Provisional Certificate, successful completion of all applicable PRAXIS examinations is required.